ModLogTV/.github/profile/README.md

 ## Overview

-SpreuTracker is a set of tools designed to provide advanced moderation and interaction features tailored to the needs of Twitch moderator teams.
+ModLog is a set of tools designed to provide advanced moderation and interaction features tailored to the needs of Twitch moderator teams.

 ## Features